The Dresden Files characters: Sigrun/Ms. Gard

 She briefly teams up with Harry to rescue Marcone in Small Favor and even gives Harry her collection of hair and blood samples (after exacting a very restrictive oath from Harry) so he can find her boss.
 When Harry first encounters her in the novel, she has suffered a deep stomach laceration and is using superglue to close it, which nauseates him greatly.
 As a Valkyrie she appears to have the ability to know when someone is close to death, especially if the person is worthy of being taken to Valhalla.
 It is as yet unknown if she is physically incapable of being killed or has an extraordinarily high threshold for injury.
 She has described the ability as a part of "Monoc Securities health care package".

 In Changes, while Harry is pressing Marcone for information in Burger King, Gard takes a phone call from her "employer" at Monoc.
 She then takes Harry to see the head of Monoc Securities where he's able to learn much about where his daughter has been taken as well as the purpose of her abduction.

-In the story "Heorot", she goes against a descendant of Grendel, a traditional foe of her ancient tribe, and Harry aids her in rescuing a kidnapped woman from it.
+In the story "Heorot", she goes against a descendant of Grendel, and Harry aids her in rescuing a kidnapped woman from it.
 This further expands a feeling of camaraderie between them.